 Anyone may qualify for a special payment to meet an urgent need, for example, arising from a fire or flood.
 However, there is no automatic entitlement to such payments.
-UNPs are payable at the discretion of the Department of Social Protection's Representative (formerly known as the Community Welfare Officer) taking into account the requirements of the legislation and all the relevant circumstances of the case.
+UNPs are payable at the discretion of the Department of Social Protection taking into account the requirements of the legislation and all the relevant circumstances of the case.